nightscout/trio-docs/docs/EN/operate/build.md

 ### Alternative Branch

 Sometimes, specific branches are offered for testing.
 Any desired branch can be cloned using the **BuildOpen-iAPS** script.
 After the final quote of the script command, add a space, hyphen, space, and branch_name.
-An example is shown below; replace `branch_name` with your desired branch.
+An example is shown below: replace `branch_name` with your desired branch.
 Note that specific branches like this are not deleted as part of the `Delete Old Downloads` utility discussed in [Maintenance Utilities](#maintenance-utilities).

 ```
 /bin/bash -c "$(curl -fsSL \